Zander Wiel: Early life and amateur career

 Wiel was born and grew up in Murfreesboro, Tennessee.
 When he was three, his father, Randy Wiel, became the basketball coach at Middle Tennessee State.
-Wiel attended Blackman High School.
-Wiel was named first team All-District and first team All-Region his final three years of high school.
+Wiel attended Blackman High School and was named first team All-District and first team All-Region his final three years of high school.

-After high school, Wiel attended Vanderbilt University.
-Wiel redshirted his freshman season at Vanderbilt in 2012.
+Wiel then attended Vanderbilt University.
+Wiel redshirted his freshman season in 2012.
 As a redshirt freshman, he batted .305 with five home runs and 27 RBIs in 82 at bats.
 He was named to the Freshman All-SEC team.
-The following year, his first full season as a starter, Wiel batted .260 with five home runs and 44 RBIs as the Commodores won the 2014 College World Series.
+The following year, his first full season as a starter, Wiel batted .260 with five home runs and 44 RBIs as the Commodores won the College World Series.
 After the season, he played collegiate summer baseball with the Bourne Braves of the Cape Cod Baseball League, and the Sanford Mainers of the New England Collegiate Baseball League.
-As a redshirt junior, he posted a .316 average with 14 home runs and a team-high 65 RBIs in 2015.
+As a redshirt junior, he posted a .316 average with 14 home runs and a team-high 65 RBIs in 2015 for Vanderbilt.

 Professional career

 Minnesota Twins

-Wiel was selected in the 12th round of the 2015 MLB Draft by the Minnesota Twins.
+Wiel was selected in the 12th round of the 2015 MLB draft by the Minnesota Twins.
 After signing, he was assigned to the Elizabethton Twins of the rookie-level Appalachian League, hitting .194 in 13 games played before breaking his hand in July.
 The following season, Wiel played for the Cedar Rapids Kernels of the Midwest League, playing in 128 games with a .259 batting average with 19 home runs, 86 RBIs and 75 runs scored.
 In 2017 he batted .250 with 13 home runs and 67 RBIs for the Class A Advanced Fort Myers Miracle.
-Wiel began the 2018 season with the Double-A Chattanooga Lookouts of the Southern League and batted .311 with seven home runs and 58 RBIs.
+Wiel began the 2018 season with the Double-A Chattanooga Lookouts batted .311 with seven home runs and 58 RBIs.
 He started in the Southern League All-Star Game.
 He earned a late season promotion to the Triple-A Rochester Red Wings.
 Wiel spent the 2019 season with Rochester and hit .254 with 40 doubles and 24 home runs.

 Wiel did not play in a game in 2020, due to the cancellation of the minor league season because of the COVID-19 pandemic.
-Wiel was added to the Twins' 60-man player pool for the shortened MLB season, but he did not make an appearance for the big league team.
+Wiel was added to the Twins' 60-man player pool for the shortened MLB season, but he did not appear in the majors.
 In 2021, Wiel played in 2 games for the Triple-A St. Paul Saints before landing on the injured list on May 12 with an undisclosed injury, later revealed to be a quadriceps injury.
 The Twins released Wiel on August 25, after he began a rehab assignment.